Yenseydm/googlebooksearch/README.md

 # Google Book Search

-With this application you are able to search for anybooks and view them using books.google.com.
+With this application you are able to search for anybooks and view them using books.google.com api.

 ![Demo](name-of-giphy.gif)